 A “SAPCR” is a Suit Affecting the Parent-Child Relationship.
-More specifically, this type of lawsuit addresses the rights, duties, and obligations that a parent has with regard to a child.
+More specifically, this type of lawsuit addresses the rights, duties, and obligations that a parent has concerning a child.
 Here are some of the issues that will likely be addressed in a SAPCR:

 Will the parties be joint managing conservators, or will one party be appointed sole managing conservator?